Patriots’ Day 2026

 This event recreates the historic skirmish in Lexington on the first day of the American Revolution, at the time and place it happened historically.
 As dawn approached on that fateful morning, the town militia of Lexington stood in anxious anticipation as over 700 British soldiers marched into town on their way to destroy ammunition in Concord.
 As the two groups squared off on the town common, a single, mysterious shot rang out, and the British soldiers opened fire.
 When the smoke cleared and the soldiers marched on to Concord, eight Americans lay dead, another ten were wounded, and a war for independence had begun.

-VISITOR TIPS: The Battle Reenactment starts very early in the morning, with the militia mustering at 5:00 am, the bell in the Belfry ringing at 5:15 am and the battle following at 6:00 am (the actual time the historic battle occurred).
-The crowd around the Green can be several people deep; plan to arrive early, at least between 3:00 - 4:00 AM to pick a viewing spot.
+VISITOR TIPS: The Battle Reenactment starts very early in the morning, with the with a prelude of the town’s civilian evacuation, alarm bells, and militia muster happening shortly after 5:00 am and the battle following at 6:00 am (the actual time the historic battle occurred).
+The crowd around the Green can be several people deep; plan to arrive early, at least by 4:00 AM, to pick a viewing spot.
 Ladders and stepstools are not allowed on the Green (please see the town website for other restrictions).

 Pancake Breakfasts